cadon/ARKStatsExtractor/README.md

 * The file multipliers.txt contains the global multipliers for the levelup

 ## Patchnotes
+* 0.18: Breeding-Planer.
+Colors of creatures.
+More Settings.
+* 0.17.8: GUI-improvements, saves user-settings.
+Levelbars show percentiles
+* 0.17.5: Improved Extraction: First guess more accurate, multipliers are saved to library-file, better parent-sorting, new status-property for creatures
+* 0.17: more property-values to compare creatures (Topness), Highlighting only selected stats
-* v0.16: added library, pedigree, stat-tester
+* 0.16: added library, pedigree, stat-tester, wild-levelup multiplier
-* v0.14: updated stats to 231.9 and added new creatures
+* 0.14: updated stats to 231.9 and added new creatures
-* v0.13.1: added support for new creature-balance
+* 0.13.1: added support for new creature-balance
-* v0.12: fixed algorithm for just tamed creatures ("torpor too high after taming"-bug)
+* 0.12: fixed algorithm for just tamed creatures ("torpor too high after taming"-bug)
-* v0.11.1: updated stats.txt for scorpions tamed before v225
+* 0.11.1: updated stats.txt for scorpions tamed before v225
-* v0.11: updated creature-stats in stats.txt, changed algorithm to not needing xp anymore and removed level.txt (easier for custom server)
+* 0.11: updated creature-stats in stats.txt, changed algorithm to not needing xp anymore and removed level.txt (easier for custom server)
-* v0.10: sum of levels and what it should be to easier see correct combinations, fixes
+* 0.10: sum of levels and what it should be to easier see correct combinations, fixes
-* v0.9.3: fixes, torpor-bug workaround, new row-output-format
+* 0.9.3: fixes, torpor-bug workaround, new row-output-format
-* v0.9: fixes, improved algorithm for better results, support for already bred creatures
+* 0.9: fixes, improved algorithm for better results, support for already bred creatures
-* v0.8: fix for max-level-determination, ui-improvements
+* 0.8: fix for max-level-determination, ui-improvements
-* v0.7: fix for rounding-errors (occured in high-level-creatures)
+* 0.7: fix for rounding-errors (occured in high-level-creatures)
-* v0.6: small fixes and improvements
+* 0.6: small fixes and improvements